rubannn/rubannn/README.md

 - **Mileage Tracking Database:** Developed a Delphi-based system to monitor rolling stock mileage, ensuring timely routine maintenance and major repairs.
 - **Diploma Appendix Automation:** Built an application (Delphi, Access) for generating templates—automating the process of filling out diploma appendices for specialists.
 - **Exam Ticket Generator:** Created LaTeX applications to automatically generate randomized exam ticket sets, streamlining exam preparation.
+- **[LeetCode Tracker & Code Generator](https://github.com/rubannn/Leetcode):** Parses the user profile, extracting a list of solved problems.
+Creates a structured database of solutions (in the form of folders with files).

 ### 🎯 Online Profiles